veeann/joanie_cupcakes/README.md

 To do:
  - Edit Use Case descriptions based on previous corrections.
- - Populate Database
+ - Make proper documentation

+To note:
- - Connect Database and Website Design
+ - addemployee.php and addemployeeprocess.php are still buggy
- - Website Graphics/Logo/Pictures
+ - other features do not work yet

 Information:
  - Zend Framework